Stay in Touch

 1. Discovery Consultation

-Zoom, phone or face-to-face discovery consultation to talk about your project, your business and your goals.
-The aim of this meeting is for me to get as much info as possible so I can then do further research and present you with a bespoke proposal and quotation.
+Zoom, phone or in-person consultation to talk about your project, your business and your goals.
+The aim of this meeting is for me to get as much info as possible so I can then send you a bespoke proposal.

 Once we have both signed the service contract, you have paid a 50% booking fee and we have decided on a start date, planning for your new design begins.